Skip to Content

 Labradors Have the Doggy Smell

 All dogs have a bit of a doggy smell because their skins produce natural oils that tend to smell with time, and their ear glands can give off a yeasty odor.
-Some dogs also have a strong smell due to medical conditions like skin and dental infections.
+Some dogs also smell strongly due to medical conditions like skin and dental infections.

 When it comes to Labradors, their Labrador doggy smell is mainly due to their double, water-repellent coat that tends to retain odor in both the outer and the finer inner hairs.